Joseph A. Dorman

 History of Documentary Film

 Joseph Dorman is an award-winning filmmaker and the founder of Riverside Films.
 He is a winner of television’s prestigious George Foster Peabody Award for Excellence.
-His latest film on the late Senator Daniel Patrick Moynihan and his fight against poverty will be coming out in 2017.
+He is currently working on a film on the 1873 Colfax Massacre and its effect on civil rights in America.

 Mr. Dorman wrote and directed the critically acclaimed theatrically released documentary, Arguing the World, about the controversial sixty-year political journey of the eminent political writers and thinkers, Daniel Bell, Irving Howe, Irving Kristol and Nathan Glazer.
-The New York Times described it as “enthralling… one of the deepest portraits of… of ideas ever filmed,” and The New Yorker raved “Superb.”
-It was named one of the best films of 1998 by The New York Times, and New York Magazine and was shortlisted for the Oscars.
+It was named one of the best films of 1998 by The New York Times, and New York Magazine.

-Mr. Dorman also writes for The New York Times Book Review and other publications.
+Mr. Dorman has also writtten for The New York Times Book Review and other publications.
 His books include Arguing the World: The New York Intellectuals in their Own Words (2001) and the forthcoming When Ideas Mattered, The Nathan Glazer Reader, which he co-edited and for which he wrote the introduction.
 In 1999 he was invited along with playwright Arthur Miller and director Joan Micklin Silver to give Harvard University’s annual William E. Massey Sr. Lecture in the history of American Civilization.